ananya868/FurrBot-AI/raw-data-info.md

 # Dataset 🗄️
 This text file shows the overall information about the data/knowledge base for our chatbot!
-Guidelines on metadata and data-format can be found on data-format-guide.txt file.
+Guidelines on metadata and data-format can be found on data/data-format-guide.txt file.

 *'...' indicates presence of sub categories*